trc492/TrcAttendance/README.md

 In our team, each student is required to participate a minimum number of hours of meetings during the build season in order to participate in competitions.
 At our meeting place, we put out a laptop with touch screen at the door running this program.
-Each student when walked in will select their name on the check-in list and click the check-in button.
-When leaving, they will select their name in the check-out list and click the check-out button.
+Each student when walked in will select their names on the check-in list and click the check-in button.
+When leaving, they will select their names in the check-out list and click the check-out button.
 This allows us to keep track of the minutes they have attended meetings.
 The program keeps track of this info in an Excel spreadsheet which can sum up the total hours of each student if needed.